YashAnand1/Understanding-Prometheus/README.md

 **read()**
 - Helpful to know how fast or slow the values of metrics are changing
-- Below is our Counter-Metrics, where values are cumulative and only increase :
+- Below is our Counter-Metrics, where values are cumulative and only increase:
 ```
 rate(prometheus_http_requests_total[1m])

 (30-10)/(1*60) = 0.33
 (Difference b/w Highest & Lowest value within 1 min) / (60 seconds)
 ```